 Sansevieriatrifasciata is nicknamed viper’s bowstring hemp, snake plant, Saint George’s Sword and mother-in-laws’s tongue.
 Maintenance and care requirements are low with house plants preferring sunny locations.

 Snake plants are stemless evergreens that grow between 3 and 4 feet and spread between 1 to 2 feet.
 Foliage is straight, thickset and resembles rosettes or swords.
 Coloring is shades of light to dark green with lighter shading on the edges.

 Plants grow easily from cuttings or by separating rhizomes from a mature plant.
 At maturity, plants produce scented greenish-white flowers in spring.

-Philodendron hederaceum is a vine plant and member of the Araceae family.
+Philodendron hederaceum is a twining vine plant and member of the Araceae family.
 It was originally found in Central and South America, Mexico and regions of the Caribbean.

 In nature, Philodendrons may reach heights of nearly 20 feet with spreads between 3 and 6 feet.
 Houseplant cultivars generally reach about 4 feet in height with the most popular cultivar being the heart leaf Philodendron.

 Optimal growing conditions for vilevine include regular watering and indirect light.
 Plants have heart-shaped leaves that are dark green and shiny with new leaves being yellowish-brown in color.